-Since the population of Bellevue is quite large, the schools can be overcrowded and competitive.
+Since the population of Bellevue is quite large, while they have excellent schools they can be overcrowded and competitive.
 District officials, however, have provided solutions and implemented a maximum for general education classrooms.

 Thus, overcrowding is being managed by officials who are always working to address this issue as the population grows year after year.